drclab/drclab.github.io/content/posts/causal-inference-101.md

 - Violations of SUTVA or interference can bias any design; consider clustered or network-aware approaches when spillovers loom.
 - Weak instruments, manipulated running variables, or diverging trends signal that your quasi-experiment is failing its core assumption.
-- Remember that many methods identify local or group-specific effects (LATE, `τ(c)`, ATT).
+- Remember that many methods identify local or group-specific effects (LATE, $\tau(c)$, ATT).
 Communicate external validity limits explicitly.

 ## Keep Learning